kdoore/1335GitBook/grid-patterns-using-2d-array-indexes-i-j.md

 ```

 The image below uses logic: color factor k = min( i, j).
-In addition, there are color gradients on both the forground and background colors.
+In addition, there are color gradients on both the foreground and background colors.
 The primary block unit has been repeated 4 times across adjacent regions, where `scale( scaleX, scaleY)` has been used to create [mirror-images](https://kdoore.gitbooks.io/cs1335/content/transforms-for-position-rotation-scale-of-shapematrix-elements.html) of the basic unit

 ![](/assets/Screenshot 2017-09-27 19.58.32.png)